-Michelle Venturella was named the Washington University in St. Louis softball coach on July 6, 2016.
-Venturella is the third softball coach in program history.
+Michelle Venturella was named the third Washington University in St. Louis softball coach in program on July 6, 2016.

 Venturella was a standout catcher for Indiana University from 1991-95, earning All-America honors in 1994 and 1995, and was inducted into Indiana’s Hall of Fame in 2012.
 She was named the Big Ten Player of the Year in 1994, and was a member of the 1994 Big Ten Championship Team.

 Venturella had a six-year stint on the USA National Team, playing on the 1998 World Championship Team and earning a gold medal at the 2000 Olympic Games in Sydney.
 She was also part of the first-ever Olympic softball team as an alternate in 1996.